dckc/madmode-blog/pages/2012/bake-fry-frozen-flask.md

 build from source, so I punted.

 Finally I found a [flask-based static blog generator][fgen] by [Nicolas Perriault][n1k0].
-For building web apps at work, I invested in [pyramid][] over flask because flask seemed to rely on globals, but for a front-side-of-one-page tool, I'm fine with it:
+For building web apps at work, I picked [pyramid][] over flask because flask seemed to rely on globals, but for a front-side-of-one-page tool, I'm fine with it.

 [pyramid]: http://pypi.python.org/pypi/pyramid